Why does Altamir invest exclusively with Apax Partners ?

 - To increase the universe of potential shareholders by increasing liquidity of the shares.
 At present, many institutional investors that are interested in the Altamir investment case are not able to invest in the vehicle due to its relatively small size, and to the low liquidity of the shares.
 Doubling assets under management to €1Bn should tangibly address the liquidity issue.

-- To remain an essential partner to Apax Partners France, and to become a very important partner to Apax Partners LLP, thus securing the ability to optimize performance via dynamic cash management (ability to adjust commitment levels semi-annually to available cash).
+- To remain an essential partner to Apax Partners SAS, and to become a very important partner to Apax Partners LLP, thus securing the ability to optimize performance via dynamic cash management (ability to adjust commitment levels semi-annually to available cash).
 In order to play this role vis-à-vis the two fund managers via which it invests, Altamir must ensure its position as a Limited Partner of significant size within the investment funds to which it makes commitments.

 How is the investment portfolio valued?

-- In either case, portfolio companies are valued by the Funds’ investment managers, reviewed by the Funds’ auditors, and agreed upon by the Board of Advisers of the Funds.
+Portfolio companies are valued by the Funds’ investment managers, reviewed by the Funds’ auditors, and agreed upon by the Board of Advisers of the Funds.

 - Altamir’s policy is to follow the valuations made by the Funds’ investment managers.